 When EOLTs from EVs reach this level, this could start to impact on the feasibility and cost of recovery of tyres, a point noted by tyre recyclers.
 As outlined in Table 1, most of the major tyre suppliers are already marketing EV specific tyres or tyres that are targeting the EV and hybrid vehicle market.
 As discussed in detail in later sections of this report, many of these tyres have design and composition elements that are somewhat different to generic tyres.
+Representatives of the tyre recycling industry, for example, have indicated that tyres with a foam layer - features common in EV tyres - at present have to be manually separated from other tyres prior to the shredding process.
+While this is not a significant problem with the small numbers of these tyres at present, it might pose a significant problem if these types of tyres become a significant share of EOLTs.

-1 This estimate is based, in turn, on an average annual distance travelled by each vehicle of about 11,500 kilometres and an assumed life of each tyre of about 45,000 kilometres.
+&lt;sup>1 This estimate is based, in turn, on an average annual distance travelled by each vehicle of about 11,500 kilometres and an assumed life of each tyre of about 45,000 kilometres.

-2 Based on an assumed average weight of an EV EOLT of about 9.5 kilograms.
+&lt;sup>2 Based on an assumed average weight of an EV EOLT of about 9.5 kilograms.